mskill/malika/GitHub_account_repo_NewVersion.md

 ## Objective
 After completing this lab, you will be able to:
-1. Register to GitHub account
+1. Creating a GitHub account
-2.
+2. Adding a Project / Repo
+3. Create / edit a file
+4. Commit

 ## GitHub Instructions